jsmatias/QY-VirtualLabAPP/README.md

 This application is a GUI to enable quick check on the behaviour of UCNPs for different energy transfer and decay rates.
 The app uses a mathematical model developed based on rate-equations presented in a paper recently submitted for publication.

+The online version of it is available [here](https://jsmatias-qy-virtuallabapp-home-ch3fhq.streamlit.app/).